alexlee5124/Project5/README.md

 If the user's answer matches, all assigned points are rewarded, if they are incorrect, no points will be given for that specific question.
 This class's methods are used in the Quiz class to grade taken quizzes.

-**Main.java**

-Main.java acts as the implementation of all of the created classes and can also be used as the testing program.
-Follow through with the given prompts to execute the program and verify that it works as it has been described above in the student.java and teacher.java sections.
-All responses will be tested for validity and an invalid response will print error messages and prompt the user again for a valid response so that the program can keep running without crashing.
-Feel free to test this feature at any point.

 **AccountInformation.txt**